eandablo/OCTreader/README.md

     - Build a multiclass classifier to predict macular condition (Normal, CNV, DME or DRUNSEN) from an OCT image.

 # ML Business Case

+* We want to build a ML model to analyse OCT images and predict one of the following macular conditions: Normal, CNV, DME or DRUNSEN.
+The supervised model is a multiclass classification model.

+* The ideal outcome is to provide the means to interpret OCT macular images with high reliability.

+* The model is expected to have an accuracy above 70%.